 What Types of Connections Are On The Rise?

 Single Sign On (SSO) and Passwordless have been around for a while, even as traditional username and password (U/P) have been around much longer.
-In 2015 we launched Auth0 Passwordless, which removes passwords from the login process completely and instead uses TouchID, or “Magic Links” sent through SMS.
+In 2015 we launched Auth0 Passwordless, which removes passwords from the login process completely and instead uses “Magic Links” sent through email or one-time codes sent through SMS.

 Since 2015 we've seen Passwordless grow at a fairly steady rate of 10,000-20,000 connections per month, though it hasn't yet caught up to social or enterprise login.
 Social connections have seen a big increase in 2016 and it's easy to see why.
 Users log into your site with existing login information from a social network provider.
 It's quick and takes out a lot of friction for the user.

 Here's our data for 2016.
 We can see how U/P, enterprise (authentication through LDAP, Microsoft, Google Apps, and other clients), social, and Passwordless connections stack up:

 While traditional username and password logins still dominate at 67% in 2016, we also saw the number of social connections double from 2015.

 In 2015, Passwordless and social together only amounted to 5% of our total use.
 We grouped them together as SSO here:

 Yet in 2016, 11.10% of all logins were social connections.
 This tells us that more and more users are beginning to see social connection as a stronger, more convenient option than U/P.

 Companies too are finding U/P less effective and less attractive, as offering social connection can increase conversion rates by as much as 50%.
 With more login options becoming available over the past few years, it can seem daunting to pick the right one and stick with it.
 Customer-facing apps would do well to include social in the mix.